sysoppl/Cities-Skylines-heightmap-generator/README.md

 ## Frequently asked questions
 Q: when downloading the map Chrome says ```heightmap.raw is not commonly downloaded and may be dangerous```
 A: just click on the arrow up and choose ```keep```.
 Height maps are not dangerous at al ;)

-## Planned enhancements
-- Possible adjustment of the 18 x 18 km square for getting maps.

-## Final notes
-- displaying debug info is achieved by adding ```?debug=1``` to the url.
-A ```png``` map is added, as well as a heatmap and a rectangle of the tiles that are downloaded.
-- due to the nature of mother earth (it is a cube), it is not possible to achive 100%  accuracy near the poles.
-However, the center square is always at the correct position.